fumito-ito/claude-commands/src/claude-code-config/README.md

-# Claude Repository Feature
+# Claude Code config Feature

 This repository contains a [Dev Container Feature](https://containers.dev/implementors/features/) that clones GitHub repositories into the `.claude` directory for Claude integration.

 ## Contents

-- `src/claude-config`: The Claude Repository feature
+- `src/claude-code-config`: The Claude Repository feature
 - `test`: Automated tests for the feature

 ## Usage